dclarke044/Leaflet_Challenge/README.md

 # Leaflet_Challenge
 ## Geo-mapping Homework Challenge for GA Tech Data Analytics Bootcamp

-The United States Geological Survey (USGS) has collected scientific data about natural hazards,
+The United States Geological Survey (USGS) has collected scientific data about natural hazards, the health of our ecosystems and